Italian Americans: Providence

 Federal Hill in Providence, Rhode Island, is best known for its Italian American community and abundance of restaurants.
 The first two decades of the 20th century witnessed heavy Italian American immigration into Federal Hill.
 Though the area today is more diverse, Federal Hill still retains its status as the traditional center for the city's Italian American community.
-The neighborhood features a huge square dedicated to Giuseppe Garibaldi, a monumental gateway arch decorated with La Pigna sculpture (a traditional Italian symbol of welcome, abundance, and quality) and a DePasquale Plaza used for outdoor dining.
 Providence's annual Columbus Day parade marches down Atwells Avenue.

 Tampa-Ybor City

 The community of Ybor City in Tampa, Florida is a cigar-centric company town founded in 1885 and originally populated by a unique mix of Spanish, Cuban, Jewish, and Italian immigrants, with most of the Italians coming from a small group of villages in southwestern Sicily.
 At first, Italians found it difficult to find employment in the insular and guild-like cigar industry, which had moved to Tampa from Cuba and Key West and was dominated by Hispanic workers.
 Many founded businesses to serve cigar workers, most notably small grocery stores in the neighborhood's commercial district supplied by Italian-owned vegetable and dairy farms located on open land east of Tampa's city limits.
 The immigrant cultures in town became better integrated as time went by; eventually, approximately 20% of the workers in the cigar industry were Italian Americans.
 The tradition of local Italian-owned groceries continued, however, and a handful of such businesses founded in the late 1800s were still operating into the 21st century.
-Many descendants of Sicilian immigrants eventually became prominent local citizens, such as mayors Nick Nuccio and Dick Greco.

 Birmingham

 Birmingham, Alabama, was representative of smaller industrial centers.
 Most Italians in the early 20th century came to work in the burgeoning iron and coal industries.
 Dorothy L. Crim founded the Ensley Community House in the Italian district in 1912 at the behest of the Birmingham City Mission Board.
-From 1912 to 1969, Ensley House eased the often difficult transition to American life by providing direct assistance such as youth programs and day care services, social clubs, and 'Americanization' programs.
+From 1912 to 1969, Ensley House eased the often difficult transition to American life by providing direct assistance.